Health Center Information

 Q. Do you keep a copy of our insurance card on file?

 The student should always carry a copy of the insurance card.
 We do scan your insurance card on your first visit to the Health Center.
 It is the student's responsibility to present a new insurance card to be scanned if your insurance changes.

 Q. What type of clinicians do you have?

-We have Family Practice, Pediatric, Internal Medicine, GYN, and Psychiatric physicians who enjoy working specifically with the college population.
+We have Family Practice, Pediatric, Internal Medicine, and GYN's who enjoy working specifically with the college population.
 In addition, many of our clinicians, including the ARNPs and PAs, are board-certified.